Player Turns

 Flee

-The player moves one of their deployed
+to moves one of their

 Knight

-currently placed on Capital or in a Castle.
+placed on Capital or in a Castle.

 Free Actions